Showing posts with label franklin. Show all posts

 I ordered soup and salad.

-After lunch we stopped at Dollar Tree looking for Ipad pens, they were out.
+After lunch, we stopped at Dollar Tree looking for iPad pens, but they were out.

 Virtual Reality